Arzuparreta/Arzuparreta/README.md

 ---

 ### Currently focused on:
 - **Systems design**: Focused on Linux as a tool, systems architecture, and how everything translates into operability, security and reliability.
-Running my multi-server homelab + RAGs in my everyday work, improving my resources everyday.
+Running and maintaining a multi server remote workspace focused on self hosting and systems integration over private networks.
+Recently experimenting with AI, automation, and CI/CD.

 ### Actively developing:
 - [**agent-aquila**](https://github.com/Arzuparreta/agent-aquila) : Personal, self-hosted AI assistant that is incredibly easy to observe and control, easy on tokens and efficient on the model requests side, maintaining a self-learning, agentic behaviour even with free/local or cheap cloud models.